 Note that percentages for the bar charts may add up to more than 100% because the callers may be referred for several reasons.

-Other: Livelihood
+Other: 3rd party requesting help for a migrant worker.

 3. REFERRALS PROVIDED

 Note that percentages for the bar charts may add up to more than 100% because the callers may be referred for several reasons.